regiregi22/RaspiNail/raspibolt_55_explorer.md

 ## Run your own block explorer

-After the RaspiBolt runs your own fully validated node, and maybe even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Block Explorer.
+After the RaspiNail runs your own fully validated node, and maybe even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Block Explorer.
 This lets you query transactions, addresses and blocks of your choice.
 You no longer need to leak information by querying a third-party block explorer that can be used to get your location and cluster addresses.